Back to Tennessee

 Limits and Unknowns

-• Does not apply to deeds filed on behalf of government entities or certain financial institutions.
+• The bill does not apply to deeds filed for government entities or certain financial institutions.

 Amendments